Otter-Co/TurnSignal/README.md

 ---

 I think thats that, Credit/CopyRight to Valve for OpenVR/SteamVR stuff.

+Thanks, and credit, to my friend Mason for some Icon assets I will end up using next release or so! (to replace the butt-ugly ones I made from a screen-snip of the unity window).

 Feel free to message me for any questions/comments/feature-requests!